tdettling/GVSU-CIS641-ProfAI/docs/final_submit.md

 ### Revising Management Policies
 We plan to evaluate IT's current policies to identify if any policies conflict with our product.
 With the pending launch of any new AI policies or procedures, we will assess if any action needs to be taken for our product.
 Proposed changes will be submitted as a formal request to IT Innovation and Research.
 Any proposed changes to our system will be reviewed by both IT Innovation and Research, and IT Security.
 If needed, approvals may need to be revised and approved again.
-Upon approval., IT Innovation and Research will adjust using the x method, allowing xx.
+This revierw is intented to resolve any integration issues, policiy conflicts, and user experience pain piiunts.
+All chnages will be compatable with GVSU systems.

 ### Assessing the Cost and Benefits
 For any requested changes, IT Innovation and Research will evaluate the costs associated, such as software licensing, working hours and development time, etc. Benefits and downsides of proposed changes will also be considered.
 In the assessment, any potential risks will be identified and judged for approval/denial.